sanushilshad/ondc-retail-b2b-buyer/readme.md

 ```

 ## ENVIRON VARIABLE
-- Set the environ variables in  files called `env.sh` and `configuration.yaml`.
+- Set the following environ variables in files called `env.sh` and `configuration.yaml`.
 - The value in `env.sh` are:
 ```